davetropeano/lda/source/developing-lda-applications/index.markdown

 ![](images/image4.png)

 All we are displaying here is a formatted representaion of the 'simple JSO' for the todo item.
 The code that does this is in the file *item.html* (remember that our *application.js* loads the file *item.html* when the resource is a todo item).

+Notice that the displayed representation of a todo item includes a few more properties than the ones we POSTed in the *addItem()* function.
+These are properties that are automatically added and maintained by the LDA framework.

-In case you're curious, here is the implementation code (in *lda-examples/todo/wsgi/static/todo/list.html*):
+In case you're curious, here is the implementation code for this view (in *lda-examples/todo/wsgi/static/todo/list.html*):

 ```html
 <script>